 #10 Light Copper-Blonde with the Prettiest Side Sweep

-Can I just say that copper-blonde is an incredibly underrated color?
-It’s warm enough to brighten everything up but it’s not screaming RED at you from across the room, it’s more like a whisper.
-The side-swept fringe and those beveled, flipped ends give this whole look a really polished quality that feels effortless even though there’s definitely a blowout involved.
-The interior point-cutting is removing bulk at the nape which is such a smart move because that’s where heaviness hides and drags everything down.
-This is a great option if you’re wanting motion and softness without losing your length.
-Just know those flipped ends do need a round brush to happen, and a clear gloss will keep brassiness from sneaking in.
+Can I just say how underrated and under appreciated this colour is?
+It’s warm enough to brighten everything up without being a screaming RED.
+More like a whisper.
+The side-swept bang, and those beveled flipped ends give this whole look a really polished quality that feels effortless even if there is a blowout in there.
+The interior point-cutting is removing bulk at the nape which is such a smart move because that’s where the heaviness hides and drags everything down.
+This is a great option if you want motion and softness without losing your length.
+Just know those flipped ends do need a round brush to happen.
+A clear gloss will keep brassiness from sneaking in.

 #11 Brushed Bronde with a Feathery Side Fringe